ShadowEntertainment/ShadowEntertainment.github.io/README.md

 *The game is work in progress - many things will change, including the story!*

-Early Stages of Developement.
-The images bellow are very early.
+Early Stages of Developement.**this is not the final output of the game!**

 ![Image](ImgTJ1.png)